Secure Order Based Voting Using Distributed Tallying: A secure order-based voting protocol

 The parameter $\alpha$ in Eq. (\ref{copeland}) is always a rational number; typical settings of $\alpha$ are $0$, $1$, or $\frac{1}{2}$ ~\citep{faliszewski2009llull}.
 Assume that $\alpha=\frac{s}{t}$ for some integers $s$ and $t$.
 Then \be t\cdot \bw(m) = t \cdot \sum_{m' \in [M] \setminus \{m\} } 1_{ P(m,m')>0 } + s \cdot \sum_{m' \in [M] \setminus \{m\}} 1_{ P(m,m')=0 }\,. \ee The expression in Eq. (\ref{tbw}) involves all entries in $P$ outside the diagonal.
 However, the talliers hold $D'$-out-of-$D$ shares, denoted $G_d(m,m')$, $d \in [D]$, in $P(m,m')$ only for entries above the diagonal, $1 \leq m < m' \leq M$ (see Lines 9-10 in Protocol \ref{algvote}).
 Hence, we first translate Eq. (\ref{tbw}) into an equivalent expression that involves only entries in $P$ above the diagonal.
 Condition 3 in Theorem \ref{thm1}, together with Eq. (\ref{pdef}), imply that $P(m',m)=-P(m,m')$.
 Hence, for all $m'<m$, we can replace $1_{ P(m,m')=0 }$ with $1_{ P(m',m)=0 } $, while $1_{ P(m,m')>0 }$ can be replaced with $1_{ -P(m',m)>0 }$.
 Hence,

 Eq. (\ref{tbw1}) expresses the score of candidate $C_m$, re-scaled by a factor of $t$, only by entries in $P$ above the diagonal, in which the talliers hold $D'$-out-of-$D$ secret shares.

-In view of the above, the talliers may begin by computing secret shares in the bits of positivity in the first sum on the right-hand side of Eq. (\ref{tbw1}), by using the MPC sub-protocol described in Section \ref{positivity}.
-As for the bits of equality to zero in the second sum on the right-hand side of Eq. (\ref{tbw1}), the talliers can compute secret shares in them using the MPC sub-protocol described in Section \ref{is-zero}.
-As the value of $t\cdot \bw(m)$ is a linear combination of those bits, the talliers can then use the secret shares in those bits and Eq. (\ref{tbw1}) in order to get secret shares in $t\cdot \bw(m)$, for each of the candidates, $C_m$, $m \in [M]$.
+In view of the above, the talliers may begin by computing secret shares of the bits of positivity in the first sum on the right-hand side of Eq. (\ref{tbw1}), by using the MPC sub-protocol described in Section \ref{positivity}.
+As for the bits of equality to zero in the second sum on the right-hand side of Eq. (\ref{tbw1}), the talliers can compute secret shares of them using the MPC sub-protocol described in Section \ref{is-zero}.
+As the value of $t\cdot \bw(m)$ is a linear combination of those bits, the talliers can then use the secret shares of those bits and Eq. (\ref{tbw1}) in order to get secret shares of $t\cdot \bw(m)$, for each of the candidates, $C_m$, $m \in [M]$.

 Next, they perform secure comparisons among the values $t \bw(m)$, $m \in [M]$, in order to find the $K$ candidates with the highest scores.
-To do that, they need to perform $M-1$ secure comparisons (as described in Section \ref{secure_comparison}) in order to find the candidate with the highest score, $M-2$ additional comparisons to find the next one, and so forth down to $M-K$ comparisons in order to find the $K$th winning candidate.
+To do that, they need to perform $M-1$ secure comparisons (as described in Section \ref{principles} and then further discussed in Section \ref{secure_comparison}) in order to find the candidate with the highest score, $M-2$ additional comparisons to find the next one, and so forth down to $M-K$ comparisons in order to find the $K$th winning candidate.
 Namely, the overall number of comparisons in this final stage is

 The above number is bounded by $M(M-1)/2$ for all $K <M$.
 Once this computational task is concluded, the talliers publish the indices of the $K$ winners (Line 11 in Protocol \ref{algvote})).